-In this reporting period, the project finalized the draft design EPR pilot and initiated procurement process for the engagement of EPR pilot project implementer in Phnom Penh for model 1.
+The project finalized the draft design EPR pilot and initiated procurement process for the engagement of EPR pilot project implementer in Phnom Penh for model 1.
 For model 2, an awareness raising and educational campaign under the name "Plastic-Free Coastlines" was conducted by the project partner, TONTOTON, aiming at increasing awareness on plastic crises and promoting plastic collection for recycling in the coastal communities (fishing villages, informal sector, and school students) in SHV province.
 The campaign targeted 3 villages and was implemented between January and March 2022.
-For model 3, the project started the development of a "Hotel Manual" for the dissemination of best practices for the adoption of circular economy measures to reduce plastic waste generation in the hospitality sector.
-The Hotel Manual draft was finalized in March 2022.
+For model 3, the project developed a "Hotel Manual" for the dissemination of best practices for the adoption of circular economy measures to reduce plastic waste generation in the hospitality sector.

-Exploration of possible partnerships with the private sector: From the last reporting period, the team continued to work on the due diligence of 6 major companies for potential engagement and voluntary financial contribution to the implementation of the EPR pilot in Phnom Penh.
-The draft due diligence reports were produced and a round of consultation and review was conducted with UNDP leadership.
+Exploration of possible partnerships with the private sector: The UNDP team continued to work on the due diligence of 6 major companies for potential engagement and voluntary financial contribution to the implementation of the EPR pilot in Phnom Penh.